 After Your Breast Lift

-After surgery, your breasts will be covered with gauze dressings and a surgical bra or elastic bandage.
+After your breast lift surgery in Scottsdale, your breasts will be covered with gauze dressings and a surgical bra or elastic bandage.
 There is a normal amount of swelling and bruising to be expected.
-Dr. Weinrach will prescribe for you medication for any discomfort you may feel
+Dr. Weinrach will prescribe for you medication for any discomfort you may feel.

 Dr. Weinrach will see you the next day after your surgery and make sure everything is progressing as planned.